differentpla-net/differentpla-net.github.io/_posts/2021-09-11-laptops-and-monitors.md

 ## What about a dock?

 So I went back to Slack to ask about laptop dock recommendations.
-The CalDigit TS3 Plus seems to be the most popular answer, but it only has one DisplayPort interface, so in order to support two external monitors, you have to connect one via DP, and one via USB.
+The CalDigit TS3 Plus seems to be the most popular answer, but it only has one DisplayPort interface, so in order to support two external monitors, you have to connect one via DP, and one via the dock's USB-C port.
 To get the USB-connected one to work, you need to install some Displaylink software.

 That seemed untidy to me, and CalDigit offer a dock with two DisplayPort interfaces: the CalDigit USB-C Pro Dock, so I ordered one of those instead.